harsh21p/TCAssignment/README.md

 | **Offline (Sync Disabled)** | **OFF** | Always fails to fetch.
 Shows a definitive "**No Internet**" error. |

 With this way we can test both the features mentioned offline as well as error handling.
+To test test the loading scenario, please set the network speed on your emulator to EDGE and use a poor network strength setting.
 ---

 ## UI Logic & Composables